 If you were to visit the museum today, you would find 84 objects laid out across a white-walled, 300-square-meter space comprised of three or four rooms.
 The objects, which change once every three years, are chosen from a collection of more than 4,000 and range from the everyday, like dresses or a bike, to the peculiar, including several-decade-old human scabs and a parachute that once belonged to someone who died in a skydiving accident.

 The museum’s collection is so vast that Grubišić says that he and his collaborators are able to curate entire exhibitions around specific themes: “weddings, wars, emigration, violence”.
-The objects and their accompanying stories are so varied that they’re arranged to create a narrative arc: “It starts with funny, light stories, and then it gets a bit complicated,” says Grubišić.
-“Then it becomes really deep, sad and terrible and then it ends on, let’s say a lighter note – kind of hopeful.
+The objects and their accompanying stories are so varied that they’re arranged to create a narrative arc: “It starts with funny, light stories, then gets a bit complicated as it goes on,” says Grubišić.
+“Then it becomes really deep, sad and terrible and finally ends on, let’s say, a lighter note – kind of hopeful.
 That’s what we tried to do, because you could easily do something where everybody walks out crying.”